 As you can see, you've got a whole lot of tiles to choose from.
 You can even pick what kind of tiles to work with - symbols (akin to those you find on codestones), numbers, or words.
 If you will be playing with symbols, you must create a sequence of identical runes.
 For numbers, you will be given a rule to adhere to (ex. all tiles must increase or decrease by 1).
 And of course, the last mode will require you to create dictionary words out of the letters given to you - which, in my opinion, can be quite tricky unless you're a whiz at that kind of stuff.
 The type of tiles has no bearing on the game in general, and as you keep on playing, you will eventually learn which mode you're best at.
 If you're unsure, the Gelert wizard is there to tell you if your sequence is correct or incorrect.

-To advance, earn enough points to fill up your meter (or rather, your scroll) on top of the tiles.
-Later on, it will take more and more points to finish it.
+To advance, you will need to destroy tiles to fill up your meter (or rather, your scroll) which is located on top of the tiles.
+Later on, it will take more and more destroyed tiles to finish a level.